 The growing revenue and operating income can be considered to continue growing for the coming years.

 Did you like Jabil Circuit’s Operating Income by Segment statistic?
-Get access to such granular datasets by registering for free.

 Always know what you’ll pay.
 No hidden costs or surprises.